Supply-Chain-Data-Hub/full-stack-hiring-takehome/README.md

 I have pushed the docker images to my dockerhub respostories and made it public

 We can run this application in mulitple ways with & without using docker.
-Below are the instructions for 2 ways:
+Below are the instructions for 3 different ways:

+## Optimal Step to make the app up & running to check in browser

+- Clone this Repo
+- make sure you are in the root of this project where the docker-compose.yaml file exists
+- Start/Open the Docker (i.e Docker Desktop to start the docker daemon running)
+- Run this command in the terminal in root path of this repo
+  - "docker-compose up"
+- Application will start run at http://localhost:5173/
+- Swagger API documentation runs at http://localhost:8000/swagger/

+- To stop this, Run "docker-compose down"

 ## Pull my docker image and run using Docker (Optimal Step to make the app up & running to check in browser)